Day Trips from Spokane, WA

 Explore local boutiques and walk along waterfront trails on a quick outing.

-This vibrant riverside hub wowed me with its sun-drenched waterfront parks, locally loved wineries, public art murals, lively farmers’ market, and walkable streets dotted with cafés, boutiques, and craft breweries—it felt like the ultimate Columbia River escape!
+This vibrant riverside hub wowed me with its waterfront parks, public art murals, lively farmers’ market, and cafés.
+It felt like the ultimate Columbia River escape and it's my #2 day trip from Spokane!

 My personal highlight was birdwatching in Sacajawea State Park just 15 minutes away.